JohnCVivian/JCV.Exercises.MovieAPI/README.md

 # JCV.Exercises.MovieAPI
 Coding Example

-To change the Preloaded CSV, replace the files in the API poroject /Samples
+To change the Preloaded CSV, replace the files in the API projects Samples Folder